Last updated 25 January 2022

 Virtual networks (5G slicing) tailored to each use case.

-5G will support all communication needs from low power Local Area Network (LAN) – like home networks, such as Wide Area Networks (WAN), with the right latency/speed settings.
+5G will support all communication needs from low power Local Area Network (LAN) – like home networks, such as Wide Area Networks (WAN), with the proper latency/speed settings.

-The way this need is addressed today is by aggregating a broad variety of communication networks (WiFi, Z-Wave, LoRa, 3G, 4G, etc.)
+This need is addressed today by aggregating various communication networks (Wi-Fi, Z-Wave, LoRa, 3G, 4G, etc.)

 And 5G is more innovative.

 This new approach will allow 5G Mobile Network operators to catch a larger piece of the IoT market pie by delivering cost-effective solutions for low-band, low-power applications.

 What are the real 5G use cases?

-Each new generation wireless network came with all new set of new usages.
+Each new generation wireless network came with a new set of new usages.